Key takeaways

 Ways to focus on tenant safety:

-• Conduct property inspections: Inspections are the most effective way to track the progress of maintenance tasks.
-Inspections should be conducted by a professional, but property managers can bolster maintenance by performing their own as well.
+- Conduct property inspections: Inspections are the most effective way to track the progress of maintenance tasks.
+In person or virtual inspections should be conducted by a professional, but property managers can bolster maintenance by performing their own as well.

 What does it mean to winterize a property?